dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-redis.md

 {{< tabs "Self-Hosted" "Kubernetes" "Azure" "AWS" "GCP" "Redis Enterprise Cloud" "Alibaba Cloud" >}}

 {{% codetab %}}
-If you are using a self-hosted deployment of Dapr v1.7 and up, a Redis instance with the required modules is automatically created as a Docker container when you run `dapr init`.
+The Redis instance that gets created automatically with `dapr init` cannot be used with query api.

-Alternatively, you can create an instance of Redis by running the following command:
+Use following command to create an instance of redis which can be used with query api:

 ```bash
 docker run -p 6379:6379 --name redis --rm redislabs/rejson:2.0.6
 ```